Life insurance is a complex topic.

 When you’re trying to find the right policy for your situation, it’s easy to get confused by the different types of policies that are available.

-This article will attempt to explain:
+This article will attempt to explain the following:

 - The difference between term and whole life insurance